miri-san-so/kesnotices/README.md

 $ cd kesnotices-master
 ```

-run the *scrape.js*
+Run the *scrape.js*
 ```
 $ node scrape.js
 ```

-stop the scraping using CTRL + C once you get the following message
+Stop the script using CTRL + C once you get the following message
 ```
 [x] Press CTRL + C to stop now!
 ```